Digital tachograph company cards

 Before returning your card to DVA you should confirm your card is at fault.
 You can do this by:

-- referring to your Vehicle Unit (VU) manual in order to check that the error being displayed on the VU is a code relating to a card error
+- referring to your Vehicle Unit (VU) manual to check that the error being displayed on the VU is a code about a card error

 - trying your card in another VU that you know is working correctly

 A fee is not normally required.
-However, if you do not submit your malfunction card with your application, or if your card is damaged, a fee of £19 is required before your replacement card can be processed.
+However, if you do not send your malfunction card with your application, or if your card is damaged, a fee of £19 is required before your replacement card can be processed.

-Please note: before returning your card to DVA you should attempt to download any data it may contain.
+Before returning your card to DVA you should try to download any data it may contain.

 Exchanging your company card

 To change the name/ address on your digital tachograph card(s) you can now apply online at GOV.UK.